longevity-genie/holy-bio-mcp/README.md

 This framework unites the following specialized MCP servers and integration tools.
 Each is a powerful tool on its own, but together they form a comprehensive research platform.

-### Integration Tools
-- **[biostratum-eliza](./biostratum-eliza)**: An ElizaOS plugin that enables autonomous AI agents to seamlessly connect to and utilize all the MCP servers below, providing a unified interface for building complex agentic workflows in bioinformatics research.

 ### MCP Servers
 - **[gget-mcp](https://github.com/longevity-genie/gget-mcp)**: A powerful bioinformatics toolkit for genomics queries and analysis, wrapping the popular `gget` library.